major-lab/mirbooking/README.md

 It takes the same arguments as `mirbooking` with the slight distinction that the `--cutoff` now indicates the target cutoff.

+The `mirdesign` tool implements an parallel informed best-first search algorithm to

 ## C API

 The API is conform to the GLib style and enable a wide range of use.
 It is fairly easy to use and a typical